hakaru-dev/hakaru/docs/internals/transforms.md

 Ensures all variables in the program have unique variable identifiers.
-This is not strictly necessary, but simplifies the implementation of other passes, and several of the following passes rely on this property.
+This is not strictly necessary, but simplifies the implementation of other passes, several of which rely on this property.

 ### Let-floating